LeBron James Passes Michael Jordan for 4th on NBA All-Time Scoring List

 James' next step in the record book is bound to generate plenty of debate as well, especially in Los Angeles.

-For many fans, James has already surpassed Bryant.
+For many, James has already surpassed Bryant.
 In ESPN.com's February 2016 ranking of the greatest players ever, James was third behind Jordan and Kareem Abdul-Jabbar, while Bryant ranked 12th.
 James and Bryant were second and 10th, respectively, when CBS Sports unveiled its list of the top 50 players in February 2017.

 But among Lakers fans, the dynamic is largely flipped.
-As much success as he may help bring the team over the next few years, Lakers fans may never deify James the same way they do with Bryant.
+As much success as James may help bring the team over the next few years, Lakers fans may never deify him the same way they do with Bryant.

 That's unlikely to change, even if/when James eclipses Bryant's career scoring mark.